 Out there in the world, the real problem of Christmas lies in the modern individual’s inability to be an individualist.
 It’s true that society in general is no longer brainwashed en masse by objectionable religious dogma, but it’s always easier to run with the in-crowd.
 Far too many are OK with being conditioned and shaped by the classic Christmas template.
 Surely as unique individuals it’s time to start thinking for ourselves rather than conforming to the seasonally adjusted expectations of others.

 When the case has been made, opinions and facts shared, we can either sweep this festive shambles under the carpet or face up to the fact there’s something seriously wrong with Christmas.
-The Christmas Season has a tendency to favour those with the fewest problems and the least stress while inevitably putting more pressure on those who struggle to cope.
+The Christmas Season belongs to the world—in what sense did it come from Christ and the Holy Spirit?
+Being of the world, it has a tendency to favour those with the fewest problems and the least stress while inevitably putting more pressure on those who struggle to cope.

-[1] “The word for Christmas in late Old English is Cristes Maesse, the Mass of Christ, first found in 1038, and Cristes-messe, in 1131” ([Roman] Catholic Encyclopedia).
-It should be argued that the Christmas Festival is a Roman Catholic invention.
+[1] “The word for Christmas in late Old English is Cristes Maesse, the Mass of Christ, first found in 1038, and Cristes-messe, in 1131” (Catholic Encyclopedia).

 [2] A number of online resources are worth looking at in this regard.
 There are religious websites out there that clearly lose the plot, but a few contain challenging and educational information.
-Just do a search for “pagan Christmas”, or something similar.
-David Pawson may be considered a reliable source of credible information.
-Beyond doubt there are real issues with Christmas that clash with many biblical principles and the character of historical, pre-Roman Catholic Christianity.
+Beyond doubt there are real issues with Christmas and Advent that clash with many biblical principles and the character of historical, pre-Roman Catholic Christianity as revealed throughout the pages of the New Testament.

-[3] As Christians maybe we should think in principle about Paul’s response to a body of believers who were making a big fuss over special days and seasons, just as they had done before they came to Christ and joined a local church.
+[3] As Christians perhaps we should think in principle about Paul’s response to a body of believers who were making a big fuss over special days and seasons, just as they had done before they came to Christ and joined a local church.
 In a letter he told them he was afraid for them because of their beliefs.
 Consider Galatians 4:8-11 and Colossians 2:6-3:3.
-It’s clear that those who have accepted Christ have no need of a religious calendar.
+At the very least it's clear that those who have accepted Christ have no need of a religious calendar.

-In an attempt to justify celebrating Christmas, some counteract this important principle in the Book of Galatians by appealing to the points raised by Paul in Romans 14.
-But when all is said and done, can we really imagine the apostles and mature spiritual leaders in the early Church making a big fuss about any kind of official festival that had objectionable origins, pagan connections, a corrupt religious evolution, and was shot through with the spirit of the world?
-Seriously?
-If it can be demonstrated that the Christmas Festival wasn’t given by God to the true Church of Scripture, is it wise to promote it today?
+In an attempt to justify celebrating Christmas, some Christians counteract this relevant principle in Galatians by appealing to the points raised by Paul in Romans 14.
+But when all is said and done, can we really imagine mature spiritual leaders throughout the early decades of the Church adding Christmas to the complete body of teaching God had given them by His Spirit?
+Would they have made a big fuss about any kind of festival that was advanced by flawed, objectionable religion, and in real-world practice was shot through with the spirit of the world?
+Really?
+If Scripture is silent about a very significant religious observance centred on Christ's birth, is it wise for us to promote it today?

 [4] Revised note: In 2022 household debt in America reached $16 trillion.
 A huge number of Americans are literally living on borrowed money.